 If there’s one thing Hoboken residents take very seriously, it’s the pizza, and as a result, there’s no shortage of spots to grab a slice in the Mile Square.
-We’ve singled out the very best pizza spots in town {sorted by your cravings/scenario}, below:
+We’ve singled out the very best pizza spots in town (sorted by your cravings + scenario).
+Read on for where to get the best pizza in Hoboken.

 For Gluten-Free, Coal-Fired Pizza:

-Gluten-free girls and guys rejoice.
+Gluten-free peeps rejoice.
 Next time you’re out with your besties craving a slice, head over to Grimaldi’s for a total crowd-pleaser.
-Not only are their regular pizzas rave-worthy, but their gluten-free options are the best around — barely tasting any different from the real thing.
+Not only are their regular pizzas rave-worthy, but their gluten-free options are the best around — barely tasting any difference from the real thing.
 You can even order a personal pie and customize your toppings.

 For a First-Date Pizza Spot: